The Good Schools Guide Review of Birkenhead School, Prenton, CH43 2JD

 Special needs coordinated by staff member, now helped by three part-time learning support teachers.
 Parents pay for one-to-one tuition.
 Not much staff turnover - very nice place to teach and live.
 A general impression of fervent commitment to setting high classroom standards - and indeed to life outside the classroom.

 Games, Options, the Arts

 Games record amazing for size of school: cricket and rugby have been strong in the recent past.
 Most of the usual sports, soccer in sixth form.
-Since 2008, senior girls' teams in hockey, netball, lacrosse and rounders.
-Policy of sport for all, through which individuals find their niche and improve fitness: 'We're not simply interested in natural athletes'.
+Senior girls' teams in hockey, netball, lacrosse and rounders.
+Policy of sport for all, through which individuals find their niche and improve fitness: 'We're not simply interested in natural athletes.'
 Enormous range of outdoor activities: CCF (all three sections), shared with local RC girls' school; D of E (25 taking gold level); 'biggest scout troop in Birkenhead'.
 Usual tours and expeditions.

 Lively music: choral concerts with Liverpool Sinfonia; much instrumental tuition; chapel choir, claimed unique among day schools in holding weekly evensong during term, involving pupils from age 10 to 18.
 Active drama.

 Founded 1860, became direct grant, then independent in 1976.
 An unusual campus, hinted at in suburban address.
 Walking along the four comfortable, tree-lined roads that define the school, you won't guess at the existence of a lively school of 700 lurking behind the screen of large houses and sundry buildings.
 In fact an agreeable jumble of old and new, including a handsome Victorian chapel and fine cricket field.
 Years 7 and 8 housed in an elegant mansion, with its own playground and year 8 prefects, helping transition to serious senior school.